jmbealer/my-knowledge-base/unsorted-org/org-old/text-editors/unsorted/vim-insert.md

 paragraph, no matter where the cursor currently is.
 Or you can use Visual
 mode: hit "v", move to the end of the block, and type "gq".
 See also gq.

-## 4. 'expandtab', 'smarttab' and 'softtabstop' options    ins-expandtab
+## 4. 'expandtab', 'smarttab' and 'softtabstop' Options Ins-expandtab

 If the 'expandtab' option is on, spaces will be used to fill the amount of whitespace of the tab.
 If you want to enter a real <Tab>, type CTRL-V first